Devil Beside You: Synopsis

 Yuan Yi regrets not believing in Qi Yue and returns to her, asking her out on a date.
 Qi Yue agrees happily.
-On their first date, they met Ah Mon again.
+On their first date, they meet Ah Mon again.
 Qi Yue and Ah Mon have some misunderstandings, and they go separate ways.

-After the date, Qi Yue went home.
-After she took her bath, she fainted and was saved by Ah Mon's father.
+After the date, Qi Yue goes home.
+However, on the way, she faints and is saved by Ah Mon's father.
 He brings her to his house to take care of her while her mom is away on a trip.
 Ah Mon and Qi Yue meet again at his house.
 She knows from Yuan Yi that she misunderstood Ah Mon again.
 Seeing Ah Mon had injured his hand, Qi Yue offers to clean the wounds for him.
 Sitting on Ah Mon's bed and putting medicine on his hand, she realizes Ah Mon is staring at her intensely, and this makes her heart pound.
-Qi Yue wakes up and finds herself sleeping on Ah Mon's bed.
+Later, Qi Yue wakes up and finds herself sleeping on Ah Mon's bed.
 Apparently, both have fallen asleep and Ah Mon's father has carried her to his bed.

 Qi Yue finally realizes that the person she likes is Ah Mon.
 She tells Yuan Yi the truth and walks away.
 In the evening, she sits alone at the playground, crying softly to herself for hurting Yuan Yi.
 Ah Mon finds her and comforts her.
 She takes a ride on Ah Mon's bicycle.
-They had a minor accident, and both fell on the road, unharmed.
-Qi Yue asks Ah Mon why is it always so dangerous to be with him.
+They have a minor accident, both falling on the road, but end up unharmed.
+Qi Yue asks Ah Mon why it is always so dangerous to be with him.
 Ah Mon replies to her that he cannot stop the dangers, but he will protect her.
 Ah Mon kisses Qi Yue passionately on the road.

 Due to their relationship as future step siblings, they keep their romantic relationship in the dark.
 Except for some close friends of Ah Mon & Qi Yue, nobody knows of their relationship.

-Ah Mon's buddy, Yang Ping, who is in love with Li Xiang, is unhappy to see Ah Mon and Qi Yue together.
+Ah Mon's friend, Yang Ping, who is in love with Li Xiang, is unhappy to see Ah Mon and Qi Yue together.
 He wants to get rid of Qi Yue so that Ah Mon can be with Li Xiang.
 At the school's rooftop, he ambushes Qi Yue and wants to kill her.
 Li Xiang hesitantly tells Ah Mon of Yang Ping's plan and Ah Mon rushes to Qi Yue's rescue.
 He beats up Yang Ping and brings Qi Yue home.
 At home, Qi Yue confesses her liking to Ah Mon, and he hugs her, saying that he is happy to know she likes him.